 If you're on a Mac and you weren't asked where to save your file, look in the Downloads folder.

-First, please double-check that the email isn't sitting in your spam folder.
+If the album definitely has been released, make sure the email isn't sitting in your spam folder.
 Next, look for the original receipt for your pre-order -- the link in that email can be used to get the full album.
 If you're still out of luck, please contact us.

 If your code is expired, you'll need to contact the artist about getting another one.
 To shoot them an email, just click "Contact artist" on the right hand side of their music page.
 Please include your original 8 character code in the message (e.g., "9r8d-ejxb"), and be sure to mention what it is you are trying to download.